drake-nathan/js-style-kit/packages/style-kit/src/eslint/react/README.md

 ## React Compiler

-[React Compiler](https://react.dev/learn/react-compiler) optimizes React components automatically.
-The `react-hooks/react-compiler` rule ensures your code is compatible with the compiler.
+[React Compiler](https://react.dev/learn/react-compiler) optimizes React components automatically. `eslint-plugin-react-hooks` provides several rules to ensure your code is compatible with the compiler.
+They are new, and they may conflict with some rules from `eslint-plugin-react`.
+If it does, open an issue to let me know!

 **Enabled by default** when React is enabled.